explicitcontextualunderstanding/BMAD-METHOD/epic-0.md

 **MVP Scope**: Complete 4-phase optimization workflow from cloud profiling to edge deployment **Blocker Status**: This is a blocker for all other epics

+---

+### Story 0.0: Spike: DLA Compatibility and Performance Validation

+**Title**: Spike: DLA Compatibility and Performance Validation **Priority**: Blocker
+**Story Points**: 8
+**Owner**: Tech Lead
+**As a** Tech Lead
+**I want** to conduct a phased investigation into offloading the `PrismaticVisionBackbone` to the DLA **So that** we can make a data-driven "go/no-go" decision on using DLA for the V1.0 release.

+**Acceptance Criteria**:

+- [ ] A formal DLA validation report is delivered that provides a data-driven go/no-go recommendation for DLA offloading in V1.0.
+- [ ] The report quantifies the projected performance uplift (e.g., `[X]%` latency reduction), the engineering cost (e.g., `[Z]` days for model modification), and the measured accuracy impact.

+**Phased Investigation Plan**:

+**Methodology & Tools**
+This investigation will be conducted on a physical Jetson Orin Nano device using:

+- **`trtexec`**: For initial feasibility and performance testing.
+- **NVIDIA Nsight Systems (`nsys`)**: For system-wide profiling and concurrency analysis.
+- **ONNX-GraphSurgeon**: For modifying the ONNX graph to replace incompatible layers.
+- **TensorRT Python API**: For programmatic engine building and management.

+**Phase 1: Foundational Feasibility (Go/No-Go)**

+1.  **Verify DLA Hardware Accessibility**: Confirm the DLA is visible and accessible by running a known-compatible model with `trtexec --useDLACore=0`.
+2.  **Analyze "Out-of-the-Box" Compatibility**: Isolate the `PrismaticVisionBackbone`, export to ONNX, and use `trtexec --verbose` to determine the percentage of the model that is automatically offloaded to the DLA.
+3.  **Identify Fallback Operators**: Create a definitive list of all layers/operators that are not supported by the DLA and fall back to the GPU.
+4.  **Confirm Precision Constraints**: Validate the DLA's supported precisions (INT8, FP16) against the project's quantization targets (FP8, INT4) using `trtexec` and official documentation.

+**Phase 2: Quantitative Performance Analysis** 5. **Measure Performance Uplift**: Benchmark latency and throughput in three modes: GPU-only, DLA with GPU Fallback, and DLA-only.
+6. **Validate True Concurrency**: Use Nsight Systems (`nsys`) to profile a test script running the DLA `VisionBackbone` and a separate GPU kernel simultaneously.
+Analyze the timeline to confirm overlapping execution.
+7. **Assess Power and Thermal Impact**: Log `tegrastats` during a sustained run to compare power draw and temperatures of a DLA-enabled pipeline vs. a GPU-only pipeline.
+8. **Measure Accuracy Impact**: Compare the output tensors of the DLA-offloaded `VisionBackbone` to a golden set from a GPU FP32 run.
+Feed the DLA features into the full pipeline to measure the end-to-end accuracy impact.

+**Phase 3: Engineering & Implementation Effort** 9. **Estimate Model Modification Effort**: For each incompatible operator, research DLA-compatible alternatives and estimate the engineering effort to replace them using ONNX-GraphSurgeon.
+10. **Estimate Accuracy Recovery Cost**: If model modification is required, determine if a fine-tuning pass is needed to recover accuracy and estimate the time required.
+11. **Measure IPC and Engine Management Overhead**: Build a minimal proof-of-concept with two separate engines (DLA and GPU) and use Nsight Systems to measure the latency overhead of passing data between them.

+**Definition of Done**: The DLA validation report is published, reviewed, and a formal go/no-go decision is recorded by the project leadership.
+No further stories in Epic 0 can start until this is complete.

+---

+### Story 0.5: ROS 2 Integration Spike

+**Title**: Spike: Validate ROS 2 Network Bridge **Priority**: High
+**Story Points**: 3
+**Owner**: ML Engineer
+**As a** Robotics Engineer
+**I want** to create a minimal "hello world" ROS 2 container on the OpenVLA Jetson **So that** I can validate the network bridge and basic topic communication with the existing robotics stack early.

+**Acceptance Criteria**:

+- [ ] A new Docker container is created for the OpenVLA Jetson.
+- [ ] The container includes a simple Python-based ROS 2 node.
+- [ ] The node successfully subscribes to a standard topic (e.g., `/clock`) published by the main robotics Jetson.
+- [ ] The node successfully publishes a simple message to a new topic (e.g., `/openvla_status`) that can be seen by the main robotics Jetson.
+- [ ] The network configuration (IP addresses, ROS_DOMAIN_ID) required for communication is documented.

+**Definition of Done**: A demonstration video and a short document showing successful two-way communication between the two Jetson Nanos over the 1GB ethernet connection is shared with the team.

+---

 **Epic Owner**: DevOps Lead
 **Sprint**: Sprint 0 (Weeks 1-2)
 **Learning-Enhanced**: Yes - NVIDIA DLI courses integrated